-British Columbia Investment Management Corporation ["bcIMC"] was established under the Public Sector Pension Plans Act as a trust company authorized to carry on trust business and investment management services.
-The address of the bcIMC's registered office is at 300 - 2950 Jutland Road, Victoria, British Columbia Canada.
-These financial statements have been prepared by bcIMC and are the responsibility of bcIMC management.
+British Columbia Investment Management Corporation ["BCI"] was established under the Public Sector Pension Plans Act as a trust company authorized to carry on trust business and investment management services.
+The address of BCI's registered office is at 750 Pandora Avenue, Victoria, British Columbia, Canada.
+These financial statements have been prepared by BCI and are the responsibility of BCI management.

 Under the Public Sector Pension Plans Act and the Pooled Investment Portfolios Regulation, B.C.
 Reg.
-447/99, bcIMC may establish and operate pooled investment portfolios ".... in which money from trust funds, special funds or other funds, other public money and the money of government bodies and designated institutions may be combined in common for the purpose of investment by means of investment units of participation in a pooled investment portfolio."
-In addition, pooled investment portfolios previously established under the Financial Administration Act and the Pooled Investment Portfolios Regulation, B.C.
+447/99, BCI may establish and operate pooled investment portfolios ".... in which money from trust funds, special funds or other funds, other public money and the money of government bodies and designated institutions may be combined in common for the purpose of investment by means of investment units of participation in a pooled investment portfolio."
+In addition, pooled investment portfolios previously established under the Financial Administration Act and the Pooled Investment Portfolios Regulation, ("Regulations"), B.C.
 Reg.
-447/99, to be held in trust by bcIMC and invested by the Chief Investment Officer of bcIMC.
+84/86, were continued under the Pooled Investment Portfolios Regulation, B.C.
+Reg.
+447/99, to be held in trust by BCI and invested by the Chief Investment Officer of BCI.

-The Realpool Investment Fund [the "Fund"] was established on July 3, 1991 and invests in diversified Canadian income-producing properties including institutional-grade Canadian office, industrial, residential, retail, hospitality, and mixed-use properties, as well as publicly traded equities, fixed income and money market instruments.
+The Realpool Investment Fund [the "Fund"] was established on July 3, 1991 and invests in diversified Canadian income-producing properties including institutional-grade Canadian office, industrial, residential, retail, hospitality, and mixed-use properties, as well as publicly traded equities and money market instruments.